0xAX/linux-insides/Theory/ELF.md

 Executable and Linkable Format
 ================================================================================

-ELF (Executable and Linkable Format) is a standard file format for executable files and shared libraries.
-Linux, as well as, many UNIX-like operating systems uses this format.
-Let's look on structure of the ELF-64 Object File Format  and some defintions in the linux kernel source code related with it.
+ELF (Executable and Linkable Format) is a standard file format for executable files, object code, shared libraries, and core dumps.
+Linux, as well as, many other UNIX-like operating systems uses this format.
+Let's look on the structure of ELF-64 File Format and some defintions in the linux kernel source code related with it.

-An ELF object file consists of the following parts:
+An ELF file consists of the following parts:

-* ELF header - describes the main characteristics of the object file: type, CPU architecture, the virtual address of the entry point, the size and offset the remaining parts, etc...;
+* ELF header - describes the main characteristics of the object file: type, CPU architecture, virtual address of the entry point, size and offset of the remaining parts, etc...;
-* Program header table - listing the available segments and their attributes.
-Program header table need loaders for placing sections of the file as virtual memory segments;
+* Program header table - lists the available segments and their attributes.
+Program header table needs loaders for placing sections of this file as virtual memory segments;
-* Section header table - contains description of the sections.
+* Section header table - contains the description of sections.

 Now let's look closer on these components.

 **ELF header**

 It's located in the beginning of the object file.
-It's main point is to locate all other parts of the object file.
-File header contains following fields:
+Its main point is to locate all other parts of the object file.
+ELF header contains following fields:

-* ELF identification - array of bytes which helps to identify the file as an ELF object file and also provides information about general object file characteristic;
+* ELF identification - array of bytes which helps identify this file as an ELF file and also provides information about general object file characteristics;
 * Object file type - identifies the object file type.
-This field can describe that ELF file is a relocatable object file, executable file, etc...;
+This field can describe whether this file is a relocatable file or executable file, etc...;
 * Target architecture;
 * Version of the object file format;
 * Virtual address of the program entry point;
 * File offset of the program header table;
 * File offset of the section header table;
-* Size of an ELF header;
+* Size of the ELF header;
-* Size of a program header table entry;
+* Size of the program header table entry;
 * and other fields...

 You can find `elf64_hdr` structure which presents ELF64 header in the linux kernel source code: